timdoherty/front-end-test-driven-development-v2/README.md

 We'll follow this practice using our acceptance criteria and the relevant Youtube APIs to design and build our application state via TDD.

-The nice thing about testing your Redux code is that reducers are pure functions and thus very easy to test.
+The nice thing about Redux is that reducers are [pure functions](https://en.wikipedia.org/wiki/Pure_function) and thus very easy to test.
 We'll start with some simple synchronous actions and reducers, and tackle the actual API requests in a later step

 ### TODO: